Skip to content

 Yes.
 US citizens need a valid passport to enter Turks and Caicos.
 No visa is required for stays of up to 90 days.
 Your passport should be valid for at least six months beyond your travel dates.
 A return or onward ticket is also required at immigration.

-Which island should I stay on?
+Which island in Turks and Caicos should I stay on?

 Providenciales is where most visitors stay — it has the international airport, Grace Bay Beach, and the widest selection of resorts and restaurants.
 For seclusion, Parrot Cay and Pine Cay are private island options.
 North and Middle Caicos suit travellers who want to explore caves, wetlands, and empty beaches.
 Grand Turk is the capital and worth a day trip for the architecture and wall diving.